-A few awards decided in 1986 and 1987 are include in the FINRA database.
+A few awards decided in 1986 and 1987 are included in the FINRA database.
 For other pre-1989 awards, call the relevant exchange.

 3. International arbitration awards and court decisions are reported in the Yearbook Commercial Arbitration.
 The yearbook also publishes a report on developments in various countries, a bibliography of arbitration publications, and a list of the members of the International Council for Commercial Arbitration.
 The results of international arbitration between nations is reported in the United Nations' Reports of International Arbitral Awards (also available to subscribers in the United Nations Law Collection on HeinOnline).
 Arbitration awards from the International Center for Dispute Resolution are available on Westlaw (ICDR-ARBAWARD).
 AAA international arbitration awards are not publsihed.

 4. Patent arbitration awards are not enforceable until notice of the award is filed with the Commissioner of the Patent and Trademark Office (under 35 USC §294).
 The notice is then put into the patent's file at the PTO.
-To find out if a notice is in the file, you can search Derwent's LitAlert database (on CD-ROM or Dialog's File 670) or hire a patent research company, such as Woolcott & Co.
+To find out if a notice is in the file, you can search Derwent's LitAlert database (on CD-ROM or on ProQuest Dialog) or hire a patent research company, such as Woolcott & Co.
 (800-223-9697) to check the file at the PTO.

 5. Maritime arbitration awards are published in the Society of Maritime Arbitrators Award Service.
 These awards are searchable on Lexis back to 1959 (ADMRTY;USAWDS).

 7. Domain Name Dispute awards are available in the databases linked from ICANN's List of Approved Dispute Resolution Service Providers.